umurotti/3d-visualizer/README.md

 This demo:
 - Loads the Stanford Bunny mesh
-- Centers it at the origin
+- Centers it at the origin for frame 0 alongside a reference point cloud
-- Iteratively updates the mesh position and orientation along a circular orbit
+- Animates 36 steps of rotation, tilt, uniform scaling, and orbital translation
-- Visualizes each iteration with a new green frustum and labeled object axis
+- Streams a chase camera frustum plus an overhead frustum for each step
-- Adds a red frustum for a known view
+- Keyframes mesh, axes, and highlight point clouds so Blender frames match remote steps

 ### 🔁 Iterative Mesh Update Demo